Do you want to figure out why wp_mail is not working and fix it?

 And that’s it!
 You’ve now fixed the wp_mail()

-function by reconfiguring it to use the much more reliable SMTP.
+function by reconfiguring it to use the much more reliable SMTP and even learned how to resend any failed emails.

 Next, Send Emails With Attachments